fwhigh/fwhigh.github.io/_drafts/2021-05-26-metaflow-best-practices-for-ml.md

 ## Fail fast in your start step

 Your start step is an opportunity to fail fast.
-This means things like
+This means things like:
-* try to ping your external services,
+* Try to ping your external services.
-* load the pointers for you Metaflow artifact dependencies, and
+* Load the pointers for you Metaflow artifact dependencies.
-* validate configuration and variables.
+* Validate configuration and variables.

 If any of your canary procedures fail, let the flow error out and report back to you.
 It's far better to fail in the start step if you can rather than failing toward the end of a potentially very long running flow.

-## Use an IDE

-I prefer PyCharm.
-It plays nice with Metaflow.
-Debugging seems to work fine, but it can be a bit tricky to debug parallel tasks in foreach steps.
-Using test-mode
-(<a href="#implement-a-test-mode">Implement a test mode</a>)
-and eliminating parallel tasks helps.
-Make sure to reuse your virtual environment interpreter if you set one up already.
-I've also set PyCharm up for Metaflow development against a remote server -- that works pretty well, though there are a lot of configuration options to set.

-VS Code works as well.
-It's faster but has reduced functionality.
-I especially miss refactoring and fully-featured inspection when I use VS Code.
-There's a time and a place for both and as always it boils down to personal preference.

-I haven't tested other IDEs like Spyder.
-I'd like to hear if others have and what the good and the bad are about each one.

 ## Implement a test mode